 The Governors have devolved the day-to-day management of the Academy to the Headteacher and the Senior Leadership Team ('SLT').
-The SLT comprises the Headteacher, Deputy Headteacher, Head Behaviour Analyst, Head of Operations, two ABA supervisors with leadership responsibilities and the Senior Phase Leader.
+The SLT in 2020-2021comprised of the Headteacher, Deputy Headteacher, Head Behaviour Analyst, Assistant Head Behaviour Analyst, Head of Operations, an ABA supervisor with leadership responsibilities around community and outreach and the Senior Phase Leader.
 The SLT implement the policies laid down by the Governors and report back to them on performance.